kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

     * The `RegularExpression` type of the [HTTPPathMatch](/references/spec/#gateway.networking.k8s.io/v1beta1.SecretObjectReference).
 * *Policies.* A Gateway implementation can define custom resources (CRDs) called Policies for exposing data plane features like authentication.
 The Gateway API does not prescribe the details of those resources.
 However, it prescribes a standard UX.
 See the [Policy attachment guide](/references/policy-attachment/) for more details.
 In contrast with the *external references* above, a Gateway API resource does not reference a Policy.
 Instead, a Policy must reference a Gateway API resource.

 The extension points do not include annotations on the Gateway API resources.
-This approach is strongly discouraged for Gateway implementations.
+This approach is strongly discouraged for implementations of the API.

 ## Mapping Ingress API features to Gateway API Features